F4DD-dev/YandexMusicVolumeControl/README.md

 Minimizes to system tray with custom tray icon.
 Quick hotkey configuration by pressing keys.
 Built using C# and NAudio library.
-(+Doesnt use computer resources, smallsize, and easy to configure).
+(+Doesnt use computer resources, smallsize, and easy to configure)